Your credit report is meant to be an accurate, detailed summary of your financial history — however, mistakes happen more often than you may think.

 If you do find errors in your reports, dispute them directly with the reporting bureau through its website or by mail.
 This will prompt an investigation on the bureau's part.

-Bear in mind that you have to dispute the entry with each agency to make sure the removal is complete across the board.
+Bear in mind that you have to dispute the entry with each reporting agency to make sure the removal is complete across the board.

 Check out our article on how to dispute your credit report for a step-by-step breakdown of the process.